stoat-dev/stoat-action/docs/docs/tutorials/static-hosting.md

       path: hello_world
 ```

-After committing, pushing, and waiting for the build, the name will now show up as `Hello World` instead of `hello-world`.
+After committing, pushing, and waiting for the build, the name will now show up as `Hello World` instead of the task id `hello-world`.

 ### That's it!